UNIVERSITY OF WISCONSIN River Falls

 • Review the list of events hosted by Career Services and attend events that allow you to make key connections with employers of interest.

-• Attend the Career Fair both semesters to actively engage with employers and begin applying for professional positions.
+• Attend the Career and Internship Fair both semesters to actively engage with employers and begin applying for professional positions.

 Next Steps: